3 Reasons why God ended your Relationship

 But no matter the fussing and fighting, the verdict was out.
 He’s not ‘The One’ God has for you!

 Now what?
 Even though a ‘no’ is not always what you want to hear, God will say it at times.
 And I believe that there’s no need to be discouraged.
 Because a godly “No” can be very powerful and helpful to your growth.

-Remember that every time God says “No” he has a good reason why.
+Remember that every time God says “No” he has a good reason why and you just need to trust Him.
 That’s why today I’m sharing with you 3 reasons why God ended your relationship.

 This post contains affiliate links.
 If you use any of these links to buy a product, I’ll earn a small commission at no additional cost to you.
 This helps me to work in Ministry full-time and cover the expenses of this blog.

 The below Bible Verses have been quoted from the Life Application Study Bible (NIV).